JWBurgers/deciphering-bitcoin/References.md

 Padgett, John and Paul McLean.
 2006.
 Organizational invention and elite transformation: The birth of partnership systems in Renaissance Florence. *The American Journal of Sociology*, 111, 1463-1568.

 Perkins, Edwin.
 1988. *The Economy of Colonial America*, 2nd edn. *The Economy of Colonial America*.
 New York: Columbia University Press.

+Pezzolo, Luciano.
+2005.
+Bonds and government debt in Italian city-states, 1250-1650.
+In *The Origins of Value: The Financial Innovations that Created Modern Capital Markets*, ed.
+W. Goetzmann and K. Rouwenhorst, 145-63.

+Phillips, Marcus.
+2014.
+The early use and imitation of the gros tournois in the Low Countries. *Revue Belge de Numismatique et de Sigillographie*, 160, 95-132.

 Poitras, Geoffrey.
 2018. *Equity Capital: From Ancient Partnerships to Modern Exchange Traded Funds*.
 Abingdon, England: Routledge.